 Image provided by the National Council On Aging

 There is Nothing Wrong with the Occasional Treat

 Just because your loved one needs to eat healthy doesn't mean they can't enjoy a few of their favorite dishes from time to time.
 The trick is to find healthier ways to prepare them such as cutting back on salt and fats.

 Making sure your loved one is getting enough senior nutrition can be challenging.
-At Comfort Keepers, our in home senior care comes with skilled caregivers who know how to help.
-For more information, contact Comfort Keepers of Fairfax, VA at (703) 520-2189 and talk to our specialist while scheduling your free in-home consultation.
+At Comfort Keepers, our elder home care comes with skilled caregivers who know how to help.
+For more information, contact Comfort Keepers of Fairfax, VA at (703) 520-2189 and talk to our specialist while scheduling your free care consultation.